 3. How long do gingerbread cookies last?

-When stored properly in an airtight container, gingerbread cookies can last up to two weeks at room temperature, or three months if frozen.
+At room temp in an airtight container they last about two weeks, or three months if frozen.

 4. Why are my gingerbread cookies too hard?